Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Proposed Approach

 \subsection{Optimization and Implementation Details}

 The objective functions of the proposed network architecture can then be expressed as:

-where $l_2$ norm is applied on the decoder weights $\psi$ to prevent over-fitting. $\lambda$ and $\mu$ are the parameters that balance the trade-off between construction error, negative of mutual information and weights loss, respectively.
+where $l_2$ norm is applied on the decoder weights $\psi$ to prevent over-fitting. $\lambda$ and $\mu$ are the parameters that balance the trade-off between reconstruction error, negative of mutual information and weight loss, respectively.

 Before feeding into the network, the spectral vectors in LR HSI and HR MSI are transformed to zero-mean vectors by reducing the vector mean of their own image.
 Since the spectral information of MSI has been compressed too much (\eg, HSI has 31 bands, but MSI has 3 bands), the decoder of the network is only updated by LR HSI data to stabilize the network.
 The number of the input nodes is equal to the band number of HR MSI $l$.
 LR HSI $\mathbf{Y}_h$ is projected into a $l$ dimensional space by $\tilde{\mathbf{Y}}_h = \mathbf{Y}_h\mathcal{R}$ before feeding into the network, while HR MSI is directly fed into the network.
 The number of the output nodes is chosen based on the band number of LR HSI $L$.
 When the input of the network is ${\mathbf{Y}}_h$, the output of the decoder is $\hat{\mathbf{Y}}_h$.
 When the input of the network is ${\mathbf{Y}}_m$, the reconstructed $\hat{\mathbf{Y}}_m$ is generated by multiplying the output of the decoder with fixed weights $\mathcal{R}$.